fission-codes/rust-template/README.md

   ```

 When taking this approach, please be aware that some of the generated code,
-e.g. benches, relies on dependencies that may not be set in your exiting
+e.g. benches, relies on dependencies that may not be set in your existing
-Rust codebase, so please make the appropriate changes if need be.
+Rust codebase, so please make the appropriate changes where needed.

 ### Notes for Post-Project Generation